nocobase/website/content/articles/nocobase-commercial-license-activation-guide/index.md

 ### 5. Environment Migration Related Issues

-【Q】I migrated my server/database, and commercial plugins stopped working.
+[Q]I migrated my server/database, and commercial plugins stopped working.
 What should I do?

-【A】This is the same issue as above.
+[A]This is the same issue as above.
 The server or database is key information that constitutes the "ID card (`Instance ID`)", and when they change, the `Instance ID` changes.

 **Solution**: Same as above, get the new `Instance ID`, generate a new `License Key`, and reactivate.
 The entire process is like updating your ID address after moving.

 ### 6. Plugin Not Taking Effect

-【Q】I've restarted, why are commercial plugins still not working?
+[Q]I've restarted, why are commercial plugins still not working?

-【A】If you've confirmed the `License Key` configuration is correct, try the following troubleshooting:
+[A]If you've confirmed the `License Key` configuration is correct, try the following troubleshooting:

 1. **Check Network**: Ensure your server can access NocoBase's npm repository.
 2. **Check Logs**: Review NocoBase startup logs for plugin download failures or license verification errors.
 3. **Manual Execution**: If you're using source deployment, manually execute the `yarn nocobase pkg download-pro` command again and observe the command line output.

+### 7. Commercial plugins not showing up after activating on a running system?

+**[Q]** I started the NocoBase system first and then entered the License Key in the settings.
+The activation was successful, so why aren't the commercial plugins appearing?

+**[A]** This is expected behavior and a very common question.
+NocoBase is designed to check the license and load the corresponding plugins **at service startup**.
+If you completed the activation while the system was already running, you need to **restart the NocoBase service** to trigger the download and activation of the commercial plugins.

+Simply put, the license is like a "pass" for NocoBase, but it needs to "re-enter the door" (restart) to check and use this pass.

+Please perform the restart operation according to your deployment method:

+* **For Docker deployment**: Execute the restart command `docker compose restart app`.
+* **For source code or `create-nocobase-app` deployment**: First, stop the running service in your terminal (usually by pressing `Ctrl+C`), and then run the start command again, such as `yarn start`.

-### 7. Comparison Between New and Old Authorization Methods
+### 8. Comparison Between New and Old Authorization Methods

-【Q】How is this process different from the previous username/password method?
+[Q]How is this process different from the previous username/password method?

-【A】The old method exposed your account password directly in the environment, which wasn't secure enough.
+[A]The old method exposed your account password directly in the environment, which wasn't secure enough.
 The new `License Key` system has several benefits:

 1. **More Secure**: You don't need to expose your main account password, only use keys bound to specific environments.
 2. **More Flexible**: You can generate different `License Keys` for different clients or projects, making management easier.